qafedev/forms-conversion-documentation/enter_query_mode.md

 );
 ```

-With the above knowledge in mind, we can convert out application to QAFE.
+With this in mind, we can convert out application to QAFE.

 ## Result after QAFE Conversion ##

-After converting our form, both blocks are converted including their statements
+After converting our form, both blocks, including their statements
-to populate the data.
+are converted to populate the data.

 A UI similar to the example below will be generated.